 Distal Femoral Osteotomy

 People who are less than 60 to 65 years old, healthy and affected by only the lateral arthritis are candidates for distal femoral osteotomy, which involves cutting of the distal femur and aligning or repositioning of the bones.
-Fellowship‐trained orthopedic surgeon Dr. Kelechi Okoroha provides diagnosis and distal femoral osteotomy surgery in Detroit.
-He also provides the highest level of care during and after the surgery.
+Femoral osteotomy surgeon, Dr. Kelechi Okoroha provides diagnosis and distal femoral osteotomy surgery in Detroit.
+He also provides highly specialized care during and after the surgery.
 Contact Dr. Okoroha’s team for an appointment today!

 What is Distal Femoral Osteotomy?